XCTEQ/XCFit/README.md

 ### Cocoapods
 You can get XCFit Framework easily.
-Create `Podfile` and add specific dependency for the target
+Create `Podfile` and add specific dependency for the target Cocoapods is more automated than Carthage.
+We can create `Podfile` and add specific dependency for the target or  we can use XCFit template `Podfile` using command.

+           $ xcfit setup_xcfit_podfile

+This will create a Podfile, you need to replace your target names as required.

 * **Swift 3.0.2**

-Cocoapods is more automated than Carthage.
  We can create `Podfile` and add specific dependency for the target

 ```ruby
     target '$_YOUR__TARGET' do